Octavius-Dante/Tetra-Proxima/CAPM-DAY-8/Readme.md

 </br>
 </br>

-post depolyment if any errors encountered use th following comamdnto check the logs specifically
+post deployment if any errors encountered use th following comamdnto check the logs specifically
 </br> command to check the logs of failed deployment
 </br>